|

 - Do not allow your pet to approach aggressive-looking dogs.

 - Prepare to see your dog mount or be mounted.
-It is perfectly natural regardless of sex or
+It is perfectly natural regardless of sex or being neutered, and most likely it is to establish dominance.
+This helps establish ranking order without violence.

-- If your dog is being defensive, be careful when picking up the pet as a scared, panicked dog may
+- If your dog is being defensive, be careful when picking up the pet as a scared, panicked dog may accidentally bite.

 - Keep moving - if you stand in one spot, a dog may become territorial.